gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

 Our biggest issue was not being able to see our triangle on the screen because our screen's x and y scale was different then expected.
 Once we adjusted to fit the screen, our coordinates made a nice triangle that was clearly visible on the screen.
 We adjusted the location of the triangles by adding numbers to the hline which moved the trianlges into visible quadrants of the screen.
+I had to double check that the wiring was still correct on our bread board.

 ## Morse Code pt 1